 FILTERED WATER

-You don’t want to risk putting anything unsavory in your bottom so make sure to use clean water.
-Berkey Filters are an excellent choice.
+You don’t want to risk putting anything unsavory in your bottom so use clean water.

 COFFEE ENEMA FILTER